miloschuman/yii2-highcharts/README.md

 Usage
 -----

-To use this widget, you may insert the following code into a view file:
+To use this widget, insert the following code into a view file:
 ```php
 use miloschuman\highcharts\Highcharts;